samueldobbie/markup/README.md

 ## Known Bugs / Issues
 - Annotations may be offset when annotating across newlines in CRLF (Windows) text documents.
 The offset is purely visual; the exported indicies will be correct.
-- When using the website version of Markup, certain features may freeze while annotations are being predicted.
+- When using the website version of Markup 1.0, certain features may freeze while annotations are being predicted.